 Economical, effective, sustainable

 Compared to other tide power systems that incorporate structures such as underwater turbines, the Manta is claimed to be significantly cheaper and easier to install.
 The centerpiece of the system, the underwater kite, can simply be rewound when there is a chance it could interfere with nearby human activities or wildlife.
-However, the designers say, the lightness of the kite would make it space-saving and risky even when it is in motion.
+However, the designers say, the kite's lightness would make it space-saving and risky even when in motion.

 SRI said it now intends to build and operate a prototype to demonstrate the Manta technology, although they are still awaiting news of where it will be located and when it will be completed.